Explore your possibilities in Exercise and Sports Performance

 - Strength and conditioning in community, school, college or university settings

-* As entry into these programs is highly competitive, an offer may be dependent on a candidate’s final GPA and interview outcomes.
+* Please note that entry into these program is highly competitive.
+Offers of a place will be dependent on a candidate’s final GPA and interview outcomes.

 Bond University boasts world class teaching facilities that create an invigorating learning environment.
 View some of the exercise and sports science facilities below.